 Leadership is not something easily learned by reading a book or attending a course.
 The courses can teach you the technical skills, but what makes a leader is about values more than skills.
 And values are best learned from inspirational role models and people you aspire to be like.
+We could do worse than learn leadership lessons from a Buddhist Monk.

 Leadership teachings from a Buddhist Monk